My parents were given this deep freezer as a wedding gift from my great-grandma 38 years ago. And it still works perfectly!

 I used our leaf blower to blow off as much dust as possible.
 Then used a damp rag to wipe the rest of the dust off of the deep freezer.

-While the surface was drying, I used painters tape to cover the gray seal inside the lid.
-I think that painting over it with this epoxy would make it too stiff and it wouldn’t seal properly.
+While the surface was drying, I used painter’s tape to cover the gray seal inside the lid.
+Painting over the rubber with this epoxy would make it too stiff and it wouldn’t seal properly.

 Step 4: Spray on Paint/Epoxy

 I did a lot of research before picking paint for this freezer.
 Not because I was being picky about the color (like I usually am), but I wanted to find something that would hold up on metal that was constantly experiencing temperature extremes and that would hopefully stop the rust from getting worse.

 In the end, I decided on an appliance epoxy.
 It’s supposed to harden more than paint and isn’t porous to moisture like some paints can be.

 Thankfully, it’s not expensive and comes in spray paint cans.
 It’s also easy to apply.
 The brand we went with was Rustoleum in a glossy black.